OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 >
 > [Potential improvement: This could become a more general pattern-matching assignment mechanism.
 Currently it pattern-matches only for a one-level tuple.]

+*funcExpression* ( *argExpression1* , *argExpression2* , ... )

+> Function call.
+The value of *funcExpression* must be a function reference.
+(Typically *funcExpression* will just be the name of a function.)
+The number of *argExpressions* must be consistent with the number of arguments in *funcExpression*'s type, and each *argExpression* must be assignable to the type of the corresponding argument of *funcExpression*.
+The function's return type must be `void`.
+(Functions returning non-void types are expressions, not statements.)

 *name* = *expression* ;

-> Assign a new value to a variable, which can be a global variable or a local variable.
+> Assign a new value to an existing variable, which can be a global variable or a local variable.
 The type of *expression* must be assignable to the variable's type.

 `return` ;